learn-co-curriculum/phase-3-active-record-migrations/README.md

 ### Active Record Rake Tasks

-The simplest way is to work with migrations is through Rake tasks that we're given through a new gem, the `sinatra-activerecord` gem.
+The simplest way to work with migrations is through Rake tasks that we're given through a new gem, the `sinatra-activerecord` gem.
 This gem provides some common Rake tasks for working with Active Record.

 Run `rake -T` to see the list of commands we have.